w3c/wot-binding-templates/registry-requirements.md

 3. Initial entry MUST be a correct document which complies with point 10 (document content).
 The reviewer MUST NOT check whether the binding tries to map `readproperty` to a non-existent HTTP method.
 A successful initial document triggers a "Call for Implementation".
 4. The WoT binding MAY be just one section of the document.
 In that case, the "Link to the binding document" in the registry entry MUST point to the specific location.
 PDF or similar document types MAY be submitted if the "Link to the binding document" in the registry entry contains a text pointing to the section.
 However, HTML and Webpages SHOULD be favoured.
 5. The WoT binding document DOES NOT have to follow the W3C copyright.
 The submitter is free to choose based on the process they or their organization follows.
-6. The binding document linked in the registry entry SHOULD be open to read, use, and implement, but it is not required for the document to be added to the registry.
+6. The binding document linked in the registry entry SHOULD be open to read, use, and implement, but that is not required for the document be added to the registry.
 7. Reviewer MUST have access to the binding document and to the protocol or media type specification (what the binding specifies)
 8. DISCUSS Async: Should we have a summary document that is hosted by the custodian: What is the minimum we expect in such a summary document?
 9. DISCUSS: What is the objective mechanism to confirm the status change from "initial" to "current"?
 Should we have a test suite?
 Plugfest experience?